Discover how easy it is to make t-shirts with a Cricut Explore Machine. I’ve included fun ideas & beginner’s instructions in this post.

 5 Load your mat into your Cricut machine.
 Press the Blinking C button.
 Your vinyl will begin to cut.

-8 Layout your t-shirt on your EasyPress heat mat or 2 flat towels on a flat work surface.
+8 Layout your t-shirt on your EasyPress heat mat or two flat towels on a flat work surface.

-9 Preheat t-shirt for 5 seconds, as instructed in the Cricut Heat Transfer Guide.
+9 Preheat the t-shirt for 5 seconds, as instructed in the Cricut Heat Transfer Guide.

 10 Place iron-on face down, liner side up.
 Measure and adjust to choose the perfect position.